ivoyager/ivoyager-changelogs/README.md

 See cloning and downloading instructions [here](https://ivoyager.dev/download/).

 ## Project Note!
 * universe.tscn was moved from the ivoyager submodule into the top level project directories.
-This will help external project developers, but it will break existing projects.
+This will help external project developers, but break existing projects.
 Universe is just a Spatial that has name="Universe" and no other changes.
 (But I may add WorldEnvironment to it.
 That's currently done by code.)

 ## Added
 * New IOManager manages a separate thread for I/O including resource loading and other file reading/writing.
 All functions work on the Main thread if external project sets Global.enable_threads = false.
 Unfortunately, we won't be able to use threads for the Web Planetarium until Godot 4.0.
 (Note: progress bar does not progress in most cases if enable_threads = false.
 I removed it in the Web Planetarium.)